-They took us an hour down the road, up into the mountains a little and to the steepest hill I've ever tried to clamber up.
+They took us an hour down the road, up into the mountains a little, and to the steepest hill I've ever tried to climb.

 We finished the day off with Omid treating us to some of his very best motorbike wheelies before we had to set off back to Tehran.

-My second time in Iran was very much focused on living in Tehran rather than backpacking around.
+My second time in Iran focused on living in Tehran rather than backpacking around.

-The one place I hadn't been previously was north to the Caspian Sea.
+The one place I hadn't been to previously was north of the Caspian Sea.

 The name alone holds something of a magical feeling for me.
 Surrounded by five countries, it's the largest lake (despite the name) in the world.

 Atefe and I took ourselves through the mountains, finding the driving to be more than a little hair-raising at times.